Dyed Howlite and Magnesite

 This material probably isn't turquoise.
 Most likely it is one of two other minerals, howlite or magnesite, that have been skillfully dyed to colors so similar to turquoise that it fools almost everyone (at least the first time they see it).
 The gray to black veining aids in the deception.

-Take a look at the tumbled stones and dyed nuggets in the photo at right.
+Take a look at the tumbled stones and dyed nuggets in the photo.
 They look like turquoise but they are really dyed howlite.
 Now you know to be skeptical when you see a nice blue stone that looks like turquoise.

 What is Howlite?

-Howlite is a calcium borosilicate hydroxide mineral that is found in evaporite deposits.
-It usually occurs in layers of gypsum as irregularly-shaped nodules that resemble small heads of cauliflower.
+Howlite is a calcium borosilicate hydroxide mineral that is found in some evaporite deposits.
+It usually occurs within layers of gypsum as irregularly-shaped nodules that resemble small heads of cauliflower.
 These nodules are usually white in color with gray to black veins.
 They often resemble turquoise - but with a white color.

 Although not visible to the eye, howlite is a very porous mineral.
-This porosity enables it to be penetrated by dyes and stained a variety of colors (see photo at right).
+This porosity enables it to be penetrated by dyes and stained a variety of colors (see photo).

-Howlite dyed a variety of colors: blue, yellow, red, green and purple.
-Dyed howlite is a common find in tumbled stone mixtures.
+Howlite and magnesite dyed a variety of colors: blue, yellow, red, green and purple.
+Dyed howlite and magnesite are a common find in tumbled stone mixtures.
 It kicks up the color of the mix and increases sales.